 Importance of the connection |

 It is necessary to check bolt connections loaded with variable loading regarding fatigue strength.
 Resistance against possible fatigue breakage of the connection bolt is considered in the resulting coefficient of dynamic safety.
-This level of safety is a value composed of two partial safety levels.
-One component is represented by own "dynamic" safety considering the position of the bolt in view of variable tensile stress; the other component is the level of safety with regards to permanent shear stress arising in the bolt from mounting prestressing of the connection.
+This level of safety evaluates the position of the bolt in view of variable tensile stress and is defined as the ratio between amplitude components of the stress of the limit cycle and the operational cycle.

 With regards to the accuracy and credibitility of input data, constructional design of the connection, character of loads and quality of production and operational conditions, there is usually selected a value of dynamic safety in the range from 1.5 ...
 2.5.
 The following safety values are recommended for connections used in a non-corrosive environment at operating temperatures up to 100 °C: